openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 some other way.
 Those failures will be detected and reported in the status of the `MachineConfigPool` when CRI-O fails to pull the image.

-When all the images have been successfully pinned and pulled in all the matching nodes the `MachineConfigPool` will use `nodeWriter.SetDone()` to communicate to the pool that work is done.
+Once all the relevant images are successfully pinned and downloaded to the matching nodes, the `pinned_image_manager` will signal the completion of the process by invoking nodeWriter.SetDone().
+This action notifies the `MachineConfigPool` that the task has been completed and once all of the nodes report via existing Node annotation machineconfiguration.openshift.io/state:
+Done the resulting `MachineConfigPool` status will be `Updating=false` `Updated=true`.

 Today the Updated status reflects only the rendered worker config.
 The message will need to be slightly updated in the case where prefetch is a success.